 - 1 small-medium zucchini

 - 2 ounces whole wheat spaghetti (a small handful)*

-- 3 Tablespoons sun dried tomato spread (or pureed sun dried tomatos)
+- 3 Tbsp sun dried tomato spread (or pureed sun-dried tomatoes)

 - Cook the noodles according to package instructions, shooting for al dente.

 - Rinse and peel any rough skin spots from the carrot and zucchini.
 Then continue using the peeler to ‘ribbon’ them into noodles.

 - Combine and warm your tomato sauce and sun dried tomato spread in a medium saucepan over low-medium heat, stirring to combine and adding a little water if too thick.